ctoth/jumpToWindow/readme.md

 # Jump to Window NVDA Add-on #

-This add-on allows NVDA users to quickly jump to windows by searching for text in their titles or console content.
+This add-on, first developed in 2015, allows NVDA users to quickly jump to windows by searching for text in their titles or console content.

 ## Features